The Absent-Minded Professor: Plot

-Looking for backers, Professor Brainard bounces his Flubber ball for an audience, but his investment pitch proves so long-winded that most of the crowd has left before they notice that the ball bounced higher on its second bounce than on its first.
+Looking for backers, Ned bounces his Flubber ball for an audience, but his investment pitch proves so long-winded that most of the crowd has left before they notice that the ball bounced higher on its second bounce than on its first.
 For a more successful demonstration, he makes his Model T fly by bombarding Flubber with radioactive particles.
-He puts Flubber on the soles of basketball players' shoes in a crucial game, giving them tremendous jumping ability; he also uses the substance on his own shoe soles to augment his skills during a school dance.
-Scheming businessman Alonzo P. Hawk becomes aware of Professor Brainard's flying car and, at Biff's suggestion, switches it for a fake.
-Professor Brainard's debut turns into a mockery when he finds himself with a fake Model T powered by squirrels and pigeons.
-Realizing it was Hawk's doing, Professor Brainard plays on Hawk's greed by pointing out that, in the 1960s, only 8% of the world's population uses cars, but nearly everyone wears shoes.
-Professor Brainard gives Hawk a pair of Flubber shoes; soon, Hawk cannot stop bouncing, and is blackmailed into revealing where he hid the Professor's car.
-A bouncing Hawk soon attracts everyone's attention, even a news crew, who interviews a physicist who sees Hawk keeps bouncing higher with each jump and remarks "by 7 tonight, he's going to be in serious trouble!".
-The police escort the Medfield football team to tackle Hawk on his way down, stopping his bounces.
-Hawk and Biff then chase after the Professor, who by now has recovered his car from Hawk's warehouse.
-Hawk crashes into the same squad car Shelby did, and gets arrested for illegal firearms possession.
-Professor Brainard convinces Betsy to accompany him to Washington, D.C.
-Never seeing a flying car before, the military considers it an attack and is ready to open fire until one junior officer recommends against it, as Professor Brainard is atop the United States Capitol building.
-Now able to convince the government of the merits of Flubber, Professor Brainard finally marries Betsy.
+After Medfield trails Rutland at the half by a large margin, Ned puts Flubber on the soles of the Medfield team's shoes, giving them tremendous jumping ability which causes them to make a furious comeback, winning by a buzzer beater; he also uses the substance on his own shoe soles to augment his skills during a school dance.

+Alonzo becomes aware of Ned's flying car and, at Biff's suggestion, switches it for a fake Model T with squirrels and pigeons under the hood.
+Ned's debut turns into a mockery when he finds himself with Alonzo's fake car, and plays on Alonzo's greed by pointing out that, in the 1960s, only 8% of the world's population uses cars, but nearly everyone wears shoes.
+Ned gives Hawk a pair of Flubber shoes to cause Alonzo to bounce endlessly and become blackmailed into revealing where he hid the real car.
+Alonzo soon attracts everyone's attention, even a news crew, who interviews a physicist who remarks "by 7 tonight, he's going to be in serious trouble!".
+The police escort the Medfield football team to tackle Alonzo on his way down, stopping his bounces.

+Alonzo and Biff then chase after Ned, who by then has recovered his car from Alonzo's warehouse.
+Alonzo crashes into the same squad car Shelby did, and gets arrested for illegal firearms possession.
+Ned convinces Betsy to accompany him to Washington, D.C.
+Having never seen a flying car, the military considers it an attack and is ready to open fire until one junior officer recommends against it, as Ned is atop the United States Capitol building.
+Now able to convince the government of the merits of Flubber, Ned finally marries Betsy.
+The two fly away from a cheering crowd in Ned's Model T.